Training ShapeMask on Cloud TPU (TF 2.x)

 (vm)$ sudo bash tpu/tools/datasets/download_and_preprocess_coco.sh ./data/dir/coco

 This installs the required libraries and then runs the preprocessing script.
-It outputs a number of *.tfrecord files in your local data directory.
-The COCO download and conversion script takes approximately 1 hour to complete.
+It outputs *.tfrecord files in your local data directory.
+The COCO download and conversion script takes approximately one hour to complete.

-After you convert the data into TFRecords, copy them from local storage to your Cloud Storage bucket using the gsutil command.
+After you convert the data into the TFRecord format, copy the data from local storage to your Cloud Storage bucket using the gcloud CLI.
 You must also copy the annotation files.
 These files help validate the model's performance.

 (vm)$ exit